wavefrontHQ/docs/pages/doc/tracing_basics.md

 <!--- Check final names of services.
 Styling vs. Designer. --->
 <!--- Get real screen shot when colors are finalized. --->

-Now let's look at how we represent the end-to-end transaction that starts with the `orderShirts` request:
+Now let's look at how traces and spans represent an end-to-end transaction.

+In this diagram, we see a trace for a particular transaction that started with the Shopping service's `orderShirts` request and finished with the Delivery service's `dispatch` request:

 ![tracing trace spans](images/tracing_trace_spans.png)

-Notice:
+The
 * trace is a tree of spans
+* *
 * spans contain other spans.
 Represents operation within a service that passes data or control to another operation in some other service (could be in same service)
 * trace at one level is a span in a larger trace above it.
 * trace is identified by the name of its first span.
 Could have a trace called makeShirts whose spans are operations in Styling service.

+It's a particular call -- notice the times

 ## Ways to Send Trace Data to Wavefront